PoliteJS/jsbox/README.md

 this jQuery plugin allow to create a Javascript exercise box within an HTML web page.

+## How to Build

+In order to build the jQuery plugin you need _NodeJS_ installed on your machine and the task runner _GruntJS_.

+Then you can run:

+    npm install && grunt

 ## How To Use

     <!-- put this into the page BODY -->